psenough/teach_yourself_demoscene_in_14_days/README.md

-# Teach Yourself the demoscene in 14 Days
+# Teach Yourself to Be Part of the Demoscene in 14 Days

 A guidebook idea for newcomers to the demoscene, spawned from [a certain pouet.net forum thread](http://www.pouet.net/topic.php?which=10882&amp;page=1).

-## Day 1 - What's a Demoscene?
+## Day 1 - Demoscene?

 The [demoscene](https://en.wikipedia.org/wiki/Demoscene) is an underground computer art culture.
+The term demoscene comes from the word demo, short for demonstration.
+Which in the context of the demoscene means a realtime audiovisual application demonstrating the capabilities of the machine.

-We call demosceners the folks with too much free time that like to use their computers and make digital art to be released on this so called demoscene.
+We call demosceners the folks with too much free time that like to use their computer skills to create releases under the demoscene.

 Demosceners often use nicknames to identify themselves and hang around in so called demogroups.
 Some demosceners are active members in multiple demogroups, with or without using the same nickname.

 Demoscene has no commercial purpose.
-The releases are meant to show the limits of the machines and the technical skill of their makers.
+The releases are meant to show the limits of the machines and the technical skills of the makers.
 There are no rules to what kind of release you can make.
 Some are made as technical benchmarks, others as conceptual art, and others just for fun.
 It is entirely up to you to explore what you like doing and share it with other demosceners.

 Demoscene releases commonly are of these categories:
 * Track, an audio piece (can be in executable format, tracker module format or pre-rendered wav/mp3)